Alphaspiderman/Laundry-Tracker/README.md

 ### Version 2

-The second version of the database schema is a more complex schema with 2 tables.
+The second version of the database schema is a more complex schema with 3 tables.
 The first table holds the information of the clothes and the second table holds the names of the categories which are linked to the categories.
+The third table holds information regarding miscellaneous clothes like socks, undergarments, etc.

 ![Database Schema - Version 2](docs\database_schema\Version_1.png)